 Miscellaneous Rules and Settings

-The above covers all the important areas for you to set up your dynasty fantasy football league’s rules and settings.
+The above covers all the important areas for setting up your dynasty fantasy football league’s rules and settings.
 Here are a few additional settings your league should have.

 - At least four IR spots

 - A five-player taxi squad (players that do not count toward your total roster size, but once you move them to your active roster, they cannot go back to the taxi squad)